SCALE paths: (E)vangelists

 Offer private Q&As, early access, or exclusive swag for street team contributors

+This keeps the movement alive even when you’re in recovery mode.
 Let customers become the loudest voice in the room.
 Give them structure to do it well.
 This isn’t “shout into the void” marketing.
 This is mission-based advocacy and nobody does it like a healthy Evangelist.

 The Work That Holds People